stivalaa/ALAAMEE/README.md

 and functions.
 In addition, there are R scripts for estimating standard errors and plotting results from the output.

+## Funding

+Development of the EstimNetDirected software was funded by the Swiss National Science Foundation NRP 75 project number 167326.

 ## References

 Borisenko, A., Byshkin, M., & Lomi, A. (2019).
 A Simple Algorithm for Scalable Monte Carlo Inference. arXiv preprint arXiv:1901.00533. https://arxiv.org/abs/1901.00533